 Seattle University recognized outstanding alumni this spring during Grand Reunion Weekend including Arts and Sciences alumni, Jim Dykeman (University Service) and Carolyn Ronis (Community Service.)

 Jim Dykeman was recognized for his dedication and loyalty to Seattle University with the 2017 University Service Alumni Award.
 A 1961 graduate of Seattle University, Jim’s devotion to his family, friends, community and Seattle University is legend.
 He is someone who gives freely of his time without the need of recognition.
-Learn more about Jim’s contributions.

 Carolyn Ronis, '03, '06, JD, is changing the world.
 For this work, she received the 2017 Seattle University Community Service Award.
 Carolyn established the International Coalition for the Eradication of Hunger and Abuse (ICEHA).
 The organization addresses the plight of children caught in areas devastated by war and extreme poverty.
 Combining safe sanctuary, critically needed basic services and programs to diagnose PTSD and administer emotional healing, Carolyn offers people hope.
 She believes that the emotional wounds of war must be healed in order to stop the perpetuation of violence from one generation to the next.
-Learn more about Carolyn’s extraordinary journey to this work.

 On the way to receiving his Bachelor of Arts in Criminal Justice Steven not only rose to the challenge of playing college soccer with diminished lung capacity due to Cystic Fibrosis, but also a double lung transplant, non-Hodgkin’s lymphoma, and a second lung transplant.